 Beef is naturally rich in all ten essential amino acids required by a dog to sustain life.

-The third ingredient is chicken.
-Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.2 Another nutrient-rich ingredient.
+The next ingredient is chicken, another quality raw item.
+Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.2

-The fourth ingredient lists chicken liver and kidney.
+The fourth ingredient includes chicken liver and kidney.
 These are organ meats sourced from a named animal and thus considered a beneficial component.

-The sixth item is tuna.
+The sixth ingredient is tuna.
 Like most oily fish, tuna is naturally rich in healthy omega-3 fatty acids.

-The seventh item is oat bran, a nutritious by-product obtained from milling whole grain oats.
+The next ingredient is oat bran, a nutritious by-product obtained from milling whole grain oats.
 The bran is the fiber-rich outer layer of the grain containing starch, protein, vitamins and minerals.

 From here, the list goes on to include a number of other items.

-And lastly, this Azmira dog food product also contains menadione, a controversial form of vitamin K linked to liver toxicity, allergies and the abnormal break-down of red blood cells.
+And lastly, this food includes menadione, a controversial form of vitamin K linked to liver toxicity, allergies and the abnormal break-down of red blood cells.

 Since vitamin K isn’t required by AAFCO in either of its dog food nutrient profiles, we question the use of this substance in any canine formulation.

-Judging by its ingredients alone, Azmira Dog Food looks like an above-average canned product.
+Based on its ingredients alone, Azmira canned dog food looks like an above-average wet product.